 There will be at least one Safeguarding Trustee who will be responsible for overseeing the work of the Safeguarding Officers and providing impartial guidance to the Safeguarding Officers on anonymised versions of more complex or risky safeguarding cases.

-Each team of Safeguarding Officers and Safeguarding Trustees should, where possible, include at least one male and one female.
+Each team of Safeguarding Officers and each team of Safeguarding Trustees should, where possible, include at least one male and one female.